nesrinHamid1/CarromScoreKeeper/README.md

 In this project i was able to:

-- Adding button code to your app.
+- Adding button code to app.
 - Updating views.
 - Properly scoping variables.
 - Finding views by their ID.